uptonking/note4yaoo/lib-editor-prosemirror-docs.md

   - and empty text nodes are not allowed.
   - The order in which marks appear is specified by the schema.
 - So **a ProseMirror document is a tree of block nodes**,
-  - with most of the leaf nodes being textblocks, which are block nodes that contain text.
+  - with most of the leaf nodes being `textblocks`, which are block nodes that contain text.
   - You can also have leaf blocks that are simply empty, for example a horizontal rule or a video element.
 - Node objects come with a number of properties that reflect the role they play in the document
   - `isBlock` and `isInline` tell you whether a given node is a block or inline node.